sabuhish/fastapi-mqtt/README.md

 - on_message()
 - subscribe(topic)

-- Base Settings available with `pydantic` class
+- MQTT Settings available with `pydantic` class
-- Authetication to broker with credentials
+- Authentication to broker with credentials
 - unsubscribe certain topics and publish to certain topics

 ### 🔨 Installation